 The tariff calculations are based on the allowable revenue, as agreed with the Commission for Regulation of Utilities (CRU), and forecast demands.
 Allowable revenue is calculated to reward the Gas Networks Ireland investment in each of the transmission systems and also to recover allowable operating costs.
 Forecast capacities/demands set at the outset of the gas year are based on expected reserved capacity and expected commodity use of gas.
 There is a 90:10 capacity/commodity split to recover the allowable revenue of each system.

 For the purpose of the tariff, the transmission network has been split into four separate systems: three entry and one exit.
 There are four sets of transmission tariffs (capacity tariff and commodity tariff) as follows:

 (4) Onshore System

 A capacity and commodity tariff is payable in respect of each system which a shipper wishes to use.
 Shippers are obliged to pay system charges in respect of their use of the entry and exit systems.

-EU Tariff Network Code
+EU Tariff Network Code (Chapter VIII Publication Requirements)

-The EU network code on harmonised transmission tariff structures for gas requires that TSOs publish certain information (in a standardised format) relating to the calculation of allowed revenues and the calculation of tariffs.
+Article 29 of the EU network code on harmonised transmission tariff structures for gas requires that TSOs publish certain information (in a standardised format) relating to the calculation of allowed revenues and the calculation of tariffs.